docksal/docksal/docs/tools/phpcs.md

 ## Using directly

 Instead of installing or creating custom commands you can use `phpcs`/`phpcbf` directly every time.
-From your project's root folder run
+From your project's root folder run:

 ```bash
 fin run phpcs \